bruno-gelb/bo2_splitscreen/README.md

 * support for multi-monitor configurations
 * support for localized versions of the game
-* Windows taskbar automatic hiding
+* hide Windows taskbar automatically whilst in game
 * 1-4 players

 ### installation